What is hepatitis B?

 - Being an employee or inmate of a prison.

 Lifestyle risk factors include:

-- Being born in, or spending more than 6 months in, parts of the world where hepatitis B is common or where a large number of people have been infected for a long time.
+- Being born in, or travelling to, parts of the world where hepatitis B is common or where a large number of people have been infected for a long time.
 Such areas include Southeast and Central Asia, the islands of the South Pacific, the Amazon River basin, the Middle East, Africa, Eastern Europe, and China.

 - Being a man who has sex with men.